 What have we missed?
 What have you done to ensure people feel like they can, if they choose, bring their identities to work without fear of discrimination?
 Feel free to share your thoughts with us on Twitter or email us directly!

-If you’re interested in bringing a workshop on how to be an effective ally at work to your office, and explore ways to take action, contact us to learn more.
+If you’re interested in bringing a workshop on how to be an effective ally at work to your office, and explore ways to take action, learn more about our programs.